Cyriacus Buyruk Khan: Family and descendants

 He was married to a certain woman called Ilma who bore him Toghrul and Töre Qaimish, a daughter of Naiman ruler Betegin Oba Kötürchi Buyruq Khan.
 According to Jami at-Tawarikh, Töre Qaimish was engaged in witchcraft.
-Being worried about this Cyriacus ordered one of his concubines to kill her.
+Being worried about this, Cyriacus ordered one of his concubines to kill her.
 Then, wishing to hide this fact, under a suitable pretext, he killed both of his concubines.

 He had many sons including Toghrul, Erke Qara, Tai Temür Taishi, Yulamacus, Jakha Gambhu and Buqa Temür.
-Through his granddaughter Sorghaghtani Beki, he became ancestor of Toluids - rulers of Ilkhanate and Yuan dynasty.
+Through his granddaughter Sorghaghtani Beki, he became an ancestor of the Chinggisids Toluids - rulers of the Ilkhanate and the Yuan dynasty.